No recent searches!

 • Raising Awareness: Through education and advocacy, we aim to raise awareness about the impacts of climate change on the Himalayas, including the formation of glacial lakes.
 By informing climbers and the broader public about these issues, we hope to foster a community committed to sustainable mountaineering practices and environmental conservation.

 The formation of glacial lakes due to climate change underscores the need for a collective effort to address environmental challenges in the Himalayas.
-Luxury Holidays Nepal remains dedicated to leading this effort, ensuring that the beauty and allure of Nepal's mountains can be enjoyed by future generations while prioritizing safety and environmental sustainability.
+We remain dedicated to leading this effort, ensuring that the beauty and allure of Nepal's mountains can be enjoyed by future generations while prioritizing safety and environmental sustainability.

 Adaptation of Climbing Routes